 As one of our Chief Instructors, Allie provides support for the instructors, and is a major organizing force behind the daily programs that happen around the Lodge, that is, when she’s not being distracted by puppies.

-Allie values the sense of community that the Lodge provides, and loves that she can play a role in creating fun, new experiences for young people in the outdoors.
+Allie values the sense of community that the Lodge provides, and loves being able to play a role in creating fun, new experiences for young people in the outdoors.
 When she isn’t working, she can be found shredding on her bike, or chilling by the water.
-She is a true B.C. girl at heart, and when she’s not at the Lodge, she calls Victoria home.
+She is a true BC girl at heart, and when she’s not at the Lodge, she calls Victoria home.